Joe vs Bob

 This is the difference between Joe and Bob.
 Joe has educated himself and understands that the high energy costs from an old AC unit can be redirected to upgrading to a new high efficiency AC unit.

-Joe also understands that by doing a preventative replacement on his AC unit he can:
+Joe also understands that by doing a preventative replacement on his A/C system he can:

 1. Choose the time when the AC gets replaced and take advantage of “Off- Season” promotions